RELATES TO: KRS 200.660(6), 200.664, 34 C.F.R. 303.321, 303.340-303.346, 20 U.S.C. 1435, 1436, 1437

 1. Write the report in family-appropriate language that the child’s family can easily understand;

 2. Provide the written report to the family within the time frame established in paragraph (a) of this subsection; and

-(c) If the time frame established in paragraph (a) of this subsection is not met due to illness of the child or a request by the parent, the assessor shall document the delay circumstances in staff notes with supportive documentation made in the child’s record by the service coordinator.
+(c) If the time frame established in paragraph (a) of this subsection is not met due to illness of the child or a request by the parent, the assessor shall document the reason for the delay in the child’s record.

-(10)(a) An assessment provided as a general practice of a discipline, not due to the child or family’s needs, shall be considered early intervention, not an assessment.
+(10)(a) An assessment provided as a general practice of a discipline, not due to the child or family’s needs, shall be authorized as an early intervention service, not as an assessment.

 (b) Ongoing assessment shall ensure that the IFSP and services are flexible and accessible.

 (11) Five (5) working days prior to either the annual or six (6) month review of the IFSP or the expiration date of the IFSP, a service provider shall complete progress reports in the online data management system and provide a copy to the family.

 (12)(a) Within thirty (30) days prior to exiting the First Steps program at age three (3), each child shall receive an assessment in all five (5) developmental domains using a cabinet-approved criterion referenced instrument, in accordance with this administrative regulation.

 (b) The assessment used for annual redetermination of eligibility may be used to meet the assessment required by paragraph (a) of this subsection if it is completed within ninety (90) days prior to the child’s exit from the First Steps Program.

 Section 2.
 Family Assessment.
 (1) The family assessment shall be conducted with the family of a child eligible for early intervention services to identify the family’s resources, priorities, and concerns for their child.